Why Social Engineering Is the Master of All Attacks?

 This is a numbers game, in which attackers send thousands of fake messages hoping few recipients will fall for the same.
-The hacker uses this technique generally to increase their success rates.
-They use all types of tools like logos, phrasing, typefaces, and signatures to make their message look like the original message.
+This technique is used by hackers to increase their success rates.
+They make their message look like the original one by using logos, phrasing, typefaces, and signatures.

 In spear phishing, the attacker targets a specific person or enterprise.
-It is a more targeted version of phishing where the attacker requires special knowledge about the organization to scam the employee of the organization.
-The hacker sends emails under the name of the head of the company and attacks them.
+It is a more targeted version of phishing where the attacker requires special knowledge about the organization to scam the employee.
+A hacker sends attacks under the company's head's name.

 Social Engineering Countermeasures